Sboncio/test/README.md

 4. After the file has been unzipped, double-click GitHub Desktop
 5. Once the installation completes, GitHub Desktop will launch.

+### GNU/Linux

+Currently, Github Desktop doesn't support any GNU/Linux distribution, so you'll be required to use the Git CLI (Command Line Interface).

 ---

 ## First Repository